cronumax/Chrono/README.md

 2. In JS, if there are more than 1 pywebview.api calls, we need to use <b>setTimeout()</b> to spread out them chronologically

 3. In macOS, need to open up certain privacy settings, e.g. Input Monitoring, to Chrono for it to work

+4. In Ubuntu, running as admin is unnecessary & unavailable